 This cloud-based software distribution model involves an independent software vendor or ISV that hosts and maintains the servers, database, and other elements that make up the software.

 How Does SaaS Work?

 Purchasing SaaS solutions work on a pay-as-you-go basis.
-It’s like renting the software for business or organizational application.
+It’s like renting the software for business or organizational applications.
 As mentioned earlier, the software provider takes care of all underlying software infrastructure maintenance and data management.
-An appropriate service agreement between the vendor and the user ensures the availability of the app and the security of data that will be provided.
+An appropriate service agreement between the vendor and the user ensures the availability of the app and the security of the data that will be provided.
 In other words, businesses simply pay a subscription fee to have access to the software.